muziejus/javascripting-english-major/14-events-popups.md

 1. `"<a href='#' data-tab='hastings-street'>Hastings Street</a>"`: The
    replacement string.
 Notice the addition of a `data-tab` attribute I’ll be using later.
+1. `return`: Return the result of the following statement.

 Everything here should be more or less familiar to you, except for that regular expression.
 Regular expressions are ways of matching string patterns that are common in programming languages.
-The syntax is complex, but “regexes” are extremely powerful as a result.
-For the sake of this course, you only need to know that:
+The syntax is complex, but “regexes” are extremely powerful as a result.[^regex] For the sake of this course, you only need to know that:

-1. Regular expressions are bounded by `/`.
+1. Regular expressions are bounded by `/` on each side.
 2. A `g` at the end of a regex means to match *every* occurrence of the pattern.
 3. To use a variable in a regex, you have to define and assign the regex, as